 Minimum deposit requirements

-The minimum deposit you’ll need for a mortgage in the UK is at least 5% (or 15% for a buy to let).
-The main problem you’ll encounter is that if you have a bad credit history, you may be seen as a higher financial risk, so lenders will typically ask for a higher deposit than this.
+Whilst not completely out of the question, this would be extremely difficult.
+The main problem you’ll encounter is that if you have a bad credit history, you’re seen as a higher financial risk, so lenders will typically ask for a higher deposit in order to cover themselves.

 Which credit issues will lenders accept?

-It depends which lender we’re talking about, but generally speaking, there are mortgage lenders who can take a flexible stance on most types of bad credit.
+In general, there’s a high number of mortgage lenders willing to take a fairly flexible stance on most types of bad credit.